 For example, Firehouse Subs invested in tech and added mobile pay and a loyalty program to its app.
 By deploying a loyalty program online, on your app, and in-store, your tech savvy diners are much more likely to redeem rewards and engage with the brand more frequently.

 It’s all about value proposition to the customer, and that will differ from restaurant to restaurant.
 Qdoba said that a major reason, for its success, was the switch to all-inclusive pricing as opposed to a la carte pricing.
 This pricing model differentiated them from its competitors and spearheaded a successful customer advocacy campaign, #FreeYourFlavor.
 To hit the pricing sweet spot it may involve some trial and error.
-With an intelligent iPad POS System, you can be sure that you will never be out of sync with your current pricing.
+With an intelligent Point of Sale platform, you can be sure that you will never be out of sync with your current pricing.

-With a Restaurant POS Systems you can optimize your front of house to cater to the time-sensitive, on the move population all while ensuring your back of house can handle the increased volume.
+With a restaurant POS platform you can optimise your front of house to cater to the time-sensitive, on the move population all while ensuring your back of house can handle the increased volume.